getml/getml.com/src/docs/user_guide/concepts/getml_suite/index.md

 Depending on how you started the Engine, there are different ways to shut it down:

 - In the Python API: `getml.engine.shutdown()`
-- Click the ':material-power-standby: Shutdown' tab in the sidebar of the monitor
+- Click the ':material-power-standby: Shutdown' tab in the sidebar of the Monitor
 - On command-line interface (CLI): Press `Ctrl-C` or run `getML -stop`

 ### Logging